FDA approves a drug to treat smallpox, in case of a bioterror attack

 The Food and Drug Administration has approved the first-ever drug to treat smallpox, a disease that no longer exists.

-It’s a just-in-case decision, made to ensure that there is a drug to treat people if smallpox were ever used as a bioterrorist weapon, the FDA said.
+It’s a just-in-case decision, made to ensure that there is a drug to treat people if smallpox were ever used by bioterrorists, the FDA said.

 “This new treatment affords us an additional option should smallpox ever be used as a bioweapon,” FDA Commissioner Dr. Scott Gottlieb said in a statement.